-Figure 11 shows the evolving PDF of the response to a linear ramp forcing of 4 W m-2 100 yr-1, estimated from 10,000 Monte Carlo calculations, and for various combinations of parameter uncertainty.
-With all uncertainties included the 95% confidence interval at 200 years is approximately 2 °C to 5 °C. Since the total uncertainty is the sum of the uncertainties in the atmospheric and the oceanic parameters, reducing the uncertainty in f_o by a given amount has the same impact on the PDF as does the same reduction of uncertainty in f_a by the same amount even though $\bar{f}o < \bar{f}a$.
+Figure 11 shows the evolving PDF of the response to a linear ramp forcing of 4 W m-2 100 yr-1, estimated from 10 000 Monte Carlo calculations, and for various combinations of parameter uncertainty.
+With all uncertainties included the 95% confidence interval at 200 yr is approximately 2°-5°C. Since the total uncertainty is the sum of the uncertainties in the atmospheric and the oceanic parameters, reducing the uncertainty in f_o by a given amount has the same impact on the PDF as does the same reduction of uncertainty in f_a by the same amount even though $\bar{f}o < \bar{f}a$.
 However, because of the differences in magnitudes of the two means, reducing σ_o and σ_a by the same amount requires a much greater reduction in σ_o/\bar{f}o than in σ_a/\bar{f}a .

 The presence of the negative ocean feedback in the transient evolution of the system means that the total feedback (i.e., $f_a + f_o$) is shifted away from the f = 1 limit.
-Consequently the effect of the 1/(1-f) stretching that creates the fat tail for large climate responses is significantly reduced, and probabilities are much more concentrated around the mean value (Figure 1).
-Hence, in contrast to the equilibrium climate sensitivity results of RB07, a reduction of uncertainty in the atmospheric feedbacks does have a significant effect on reducing uncertainty in the evolving climate response.
-It is also worth noting that if uncertainty in different model parameters are not formally independent of each other: if uncertainty in one parameter is reduced, it is possible that leads to a reduction uncertainty in other parameters when the model is evaluated against observations (Knutti, 2002, 2003; Forest et al., 2002).
+Consequently the effect of the 1/(1 - f) stretching that creates the fat tail for large climate responses is significantly reduced, and probabilities are much more concentrated around the mean value (Fig. 1).
+Hence, in contrast to the equilibrium climate sensitivity results of RB07, a reduction of uncertainty in the atmospheric feedbacks does have a significant